Oak Grove Elementary Executive Summary

 QR Colonial Days

-Students developed and participated in a scavenger hunt using QR codes and iPads.
-The activity preceded a PBL around the problem of survival through a, 18th century winter.
+During the first days of STEM at Oak Grove, Students developed and participated in a scavenger hunt using QR codes and iPads.
+The activity preceded a PBL unit built around the problem of survival through a, 18th century winter.

 Students demonstrate their learning through performance-based assessments and express their conclusions through elaborated explanations of their thinking.